-Tbilisi Open air museum is disposed on the northern ridge of Mtatsminda mountain between the Vake Park and a picturesque area of Tortoise’s pond.
+Architects disposed Tbilisi Open air museum on the northern ridge of Mtatsminda mountain between the Vake Park and a picturesque area of Tortoise pond.

-Also,the museum covers 50 hectares of land and is arranged in eleven zones where 70 houses and thrift buildings characteristic for the various parts of Georgia are disposed.
-The wooden houses have been moved piece by piece from their native villages.
+Also,the museum covers 50 hectares of land and Georgians arranged it in eleven zones where 70 houses .

 In addition,the main theme of this architectural theme park is the architectural style and the way of living.

 Georgians present The exhibition according to the main territorial subdivisions of Georgia.